 External Funding Schemes

-In 2014, organisations offering funding through the NHMRC Project Grants funding scheme include:
+In 2015, organisations offering funding through the NHMRC Project Grants scheme include:

 While the funding of applications is managed by the external funding organisation, NHMRC conducts the peer review process.
 Applicants may select one or more funding organisation/s on their application form to indicate that the application/s are to be forwarded to the organisation for consideration of funding.
 NHMRC is unable to forward the application to an external funding organisation without the applicant’s permission.
 Following the peer review of applications NHMRC provides the nominated organisation/s with the outcomes of the assessment process for applications that are considered fundable, but not funded by NHMRC.
 Any additional/supplementary questions required by the organisation are to be submitted directly to that funding organisation.

-For more information on how to apply for funding from these external funding parties, applicants should refer to their websites and to the NHMRC Funding Rules incorporating the Project Grants scheme for funding commencing in 2015.
+For more information on how to apply for funding from these external funding parties, applicants should refer to their websites and to the Project Grants Funding Rules.

 External organisations may have funding available to support research in specific areas and use the NHMRC Project Grants scheme to identify such projects.
 External organisations that have expressed an interest in providing funding for suitable Project Grant applications are: